chaturvediabhay24/chaturvediabhay24.github.io/_posts/2025-2-18-Reincarnation.md

 Metaphors:
-◦
+<p>◦
 Bucket and Sun: The sun shining on many buckets of water represents Atma (universal consciousness) being reflected in many individual conscious beings (buckets with water, representing the sukshma sharira).
-When a bucket is empty (death), the sun (Atma) still shines on it, but there's no reflection because the water (sukshma sharira) is gone.
+When a bucket is empty (death), the sun (Atma) still shines on it, but there's no reflection because the water (sukshma sharira) is gone.</p>
-◦
+<p>◦
 Computer: The computer hardware (physical body) requires software (sukshma sharira) to be useful.
-Electricity (Atma) powers the computer, but without the software, the computer is lifeless.
+Electricity (Atma) powers the computer, but without the software, the computer is lifeless.</p>
-•
+<p>•
 Implications: While death seems like a loss, Vedanta teaches that Atma (true self) is eternal and unchanging.
 Suffering arises from identifying with the physical body and mind (stula and sukshma sharas).
-Self-inquiry, guided by Vedanta, can lead to the discovery of one's true nature as eternal consciousness, resulting in freedom (moksha) from suffering and false identification
+Self-inquiry, guided by Vedanta, can lead to the discovery of one's true nature as eternal consciousness, resulting in freedom (moksha) from suffering and false identification</p>